When plagues hit, people turned to religion.

 Most studies are correlational.
 However, most are also empirically proven across religions.
 Most people would agree that they don’t need experiential evidence to intuit that spirituality will help them have higher rates of overall wellbeing and life satisfaction.

 A meta-analysis of over 40 independent samples reported that religious involvement is significantly and positively associated with longevity (McCullough, Hoyt, Larson, Koenig, & Thoresen, 2000).
 People live longer, have more satisfying, meaningful lives, and have lower rates of depressive states.

 Though more studies need to be done to explore the mechanisms by which spirituality improves wellbeing, the studies that already exist indicate they’re at the very least related.

 A study on Mindfulness-Based Stress Reduction showed improvement in overall life satisfaction and physical and mental health (Greeson et al., 2011).

 Through participation in a meditation program, increases in spirituality lowered instances of depression.
 By becoming more mindful, a correlation with Gestalt psychology was noted, as a basis for reducing depressive thoughts in real time.

 Several studies have shown an increase in job satisfaction with an increase in spirituality in the workplace (Akbari & Hossaini, 2018).
-How people explain their work matters in building a sense of honesty and connection to their jobs.
-By building interconnective experiences into a workplace, people will be more productive and have greater satisfaction in their work.
+The studies conclude that by building interconnective experiences into a workplace, people will be more productive and have greater satisfaction in their work.

-Levels of depression have risen in recent years, and pharmaceuticals have not had great success in eliminating the problem.
+Pharmaceuticals have not had great success in eliminating a problem if rising levels of depression.
 A specific form of prayer that is said to have a healing effect on depressive symptoms is meditative/centering prayer (Johnson, 2018).
-The process used in treatment for this study is called Mindfulness-Based Cognitive Therapy, which was developed by Dr. Zindel Segal.

 The Mindful Way Through Depression – Dr. Zindel Segal

 Lowering blood pressure and hypertensive levels has been shown as a benefit of spirituality.
 A study on the effects of Transactional Psychophysiological Therapy showed a significant impact on patients who participated (Thomas, 1989).
-With proper training, nurses can help patients to lower their blood pressure by finding “inner peace.”
+With proper training, nurses can help patients lower their blood pressure by finding “inner peace.”